-On July 31st, 1965, the legendary Scottish fantasy novelist J.K.
+On July 31st, 1965, the legendary Scottish writer J.K.
 Rowling was born.
 She was born Joanne Kathleen Rowling in Yate, Gloucestershire, England.

 Around the age of five or six, Rowling began writing fantasy stories, which she read to her younger sister.
-She enjoyed playing "wizards and witches" with her childhood best friend, Ian Potter, whom she would name her most famous character after.
+She enjoyed playing "wizards and witches" with her childhood best friend Ian Potter, who would be the inspiration for her most famous character.